Richard Scrushy: Birmingham civil trial

 Scrushy was returned to Alabama on May 7, 2009, in order to testify in a new civil trial in a Birmingham court.
 Former HealthSouth investors had sued him seeking recompense for money lost due to the fraud of which Scrushy was acquitted in 2005.
 While opposing counsel claimed Scrushy was a "hands-on manager who treated the company as a personal piggy bank," he continued to assign blame to his subordinates and maintain that he did nothing wrong.
 Closing arguments were heard in the trial on May 27, 2009.
 On June 18, 2009, Judge Horn ordered Scrushy to pay $2.87 billion in damages.
 Judge Horn stated, "Scrushy knew of and actively participated in the fraud" and referred to Scrushy as the "CEO of the fraud".
 As expected, Scrushy appealed the judgment to the Alabama Supreme Court.
 On January 28, 2011, Scrushy lost his appeal of the civil verdict.

 Release

 According to the Federal Bureau of Prisons website, the 59-year-old Scrushy was moved in April 2012 from the federal prison in Beaumont, Texas into the supervision of the community corrections management field office in San Antonio.
 Following his move to a halfway house, Scrushy was moved to home confinement, and then, on July 25, 2012, was released from federal custody.

+Later career and activities

+Following his release from federal custody in 2012, Scrushy returned to business life as a consultant, advisor and speaker, focusing on entrepreneurship, leadership and corporate governance.
+He has written and promoted books including When Building a Billion Dollar Company, which discusses entrepreneurial growth and risk management, and It Should Not Happen in America: From Selma to Wall Street—A Journey of Fire and Faith, a memoir that describes his upbringing, business career and views on the legal proceedings that affected him and HealthSouth.

+Scrushy has continued to speak at conferences and events on topics such as small-business development, financial controls and lessons from corporate crises, and he has launched media projects including an entrepreneurial podcast and online content aimed at early-stage business owners.
+Public profiles describe him as working with small businesses and advisory clients in Texas and other states while remaining connected to Alabama through family, church and civic engagements.